cakeio-unreal/cakeio-unreal.github.io/docs/core-api/error-handling.md

 	{{ bp_img_error_handling('Minimal Error Handling IO To String') }}

-	As mentioned earlier, the bool that indicates if the operation was successful returns true if the outcome is `Ok` OR `NoOp`.
-In some situations, we might want to distinguish between those two values; for instance, since we are using the AppendTextFile interface, a `NoOp` can be generated whenever it is submitted an empty string to append to a file.
+	The bool `Op Ok` is true if the outcome is `Ok` or `NoOp`, false otherwise.
+In some situations, we might want to distinguish between those `Ok` and `NoOp`. for instance, since we are using the AppendTextFile interface, a `NoOp` can be generated whenever it is submitted an empty string to append to a file.
 Since there is nothing to append, the IO operation will be skipped entirely.
 Since this is not technically an error from the API's standpoint, it is up to the caller to decide what to do.

-	In our previous example, this wasn't possible, because we saw that we were sending in a string literal that wasn't empty.
-Now, however, let's imagine that we are accepting input from an outside source, like a text entry widget.
+	Let's imagine that we are accepting input from an outside source, like a GUI.
 At this point, we can't be certain that the string being sent to AppendTextFile is non-empty, and it would be good to know when it is empty.
 Since now we are interested in distinguishing between `Ok` and `NoOp`, but we still don't care about handling all potential outcome values, we will be using the targeted error handling approach.

 	To do this, we'll still branch on the bool value, knowing that it will be true if the result is `Ok` or `NoOp`, and false otherwise.
 When it's false, we'll still just print the generic error message to the user.
-When it's true, however, we'll switch on the outcome and provide two new paths: one for `Ok`, and one for `NoOp`.
+When it's true, however, we'll switch on the outcome and provide two new paths: one for `Ok` and one for `NoOp`.

 	Now we can more accurately report the outcome to our users.
 Below is the same Blueprint script, zoomed into the error handling part specifically:

 	{{ bp_img_error_handling('Targeted Error Handling IO') }}

 	Finally, let's take a look at the final strategy: exhaustive error handling.
 Exhaustive error handling will usually require referencing the appropriate [error map](error-maps.md#appendtextfile) unless you have a great memory or choose to delve into the implementation source code.
 This time we'll ignore the bool value entirely and just switch on the outcome value, handling every potential outcome value that AppendTextFile can send us.
 To keep the example simple, we'll just print a string for each outcome, but we can imagine that each of these print string nodes could instead be replaced with more complex, appropriate error handling:

 	{{ bp_img_error_handling('Exhaustive Error Handling IO') }}

-	As we can, exhaustive error handling greatly increases the complexity of our code.
-Strive to choose minimum complexity that satisfies your current context.
+	As we can see, exhaustive error handling greatly increases the complexity of our code.
+Strive to choose the minimum complexity required by a given context.

 And that concludes our tour through error handling with file and directory IO operations.
 Remember, the level of complexity for error handling depends entirely upon your use case.
-The balance between pragmatism and robustness is in your hands.

 ## Traversal Error Handling Idioms
 --8<-- "ad-traversal.md"

-For this section, we'll use a search traversal as our example, since it is the most complex kind of traversal.
+For this section we'll use a search traversal since it is the most complex kind of traversal.
 Any idioms shown here will work with the other kinds of traversal, but they will just be simpler and have less options.

-For our search, our goal is to collect 3 text files from a given directory.
+For our search, our goal is to collect three text files from a given directory.

 === "C++"
     For our example, we are going to assume the following directory is declared: